AugustDaniel/Light-and-Vision-Demo/README.md

 ## Mouse follower

-The first tab contains a light source that will follow your mouse when moved around in the application.
+The first tab contains a light source that will follow your mouse, when moved, around in the application.
 The light will be blocked by walls to mimic a real light source.

 ## Cube spawner